Sources of Irreproducibility in Machine Learning: A Review: Observation Factors

-\item \textbf{Environment properties} Stochasticity and different dynamic properties of the testing environment could affect the variability of the performance, especially in continuous control domains such as those used by deep reinforcement learning \cite{henderson_2018}. \end{description} How data was gathered and prepared will affect the outcome of the experiment.
-Observation factors can be partly controlled by setting the random seed, sharing details about pre-processing and data provenance, that is keeping a record of how the data set was created \cite{gebru_2021}.
-What is done with duplicate data, outliers and missing values can introduce bias into the dataset \cite{stodden_2015}.
-As long as datasets are finite samples of an infinite population \cite{melis_2017}, they cannot be fully controlled.
+\textit{Observation factors might affect the outcome and interpretation of an experiment.
+The effect of these factors can be reduced by setting the random seed, sharing details about pre-processing and data provenance \cite{gebru_2021}. } What is done with duplicate data, outliers and missing values can introduce biases \cite{stodden_2015}.
+As long as datasets are finite samples of an infinite population \cite{melis_2017}, they might not reflect the actual distribution at a given point in time and can also shift over time.